|Common Sales & Marketing Topics|

 Pre-Publication Endorsements (Blurbs)

 It can be difficult to predict when published reviews will begin appearing—it often depends on the nature of the reviewing medium.
 Also, although McFarland/Exposit books traditionally perform well, reviewers make no promises that a book will actually be reviewed.
-An author may not be able to accurately judge the review media’s level of interest until six or more months have passed.
+An author may not be able to accurately judge the review media’s level of interest until several months have passed.

 Exposit will automatically provide you with scans or photocopies of published reviews.
 We do not track or distribute scans of simple published listings or acknowledgments of “books received.”
 Another way to learn of published reviews is to set up a Google Alert for your book.
 If you come across a review that Exposit may not be aware of, please send a copy to Savannah Clemmons.

 The importance of customer reviews on internet booksellers such as Amazon cannot be overlooked.
 After the book is published, encourage your contacts, colleagues and others who have read and enjoyed your book to post customer reviews on Amazon (and other major websites, as well).
 Customer reviews will have an impact on sales.

 The bookstore will want to work out local arrangements (what day, what time, what exactly will happen, etc.) with you.
 They will want to work with Exposit to obtain books.
 The signing host should contact marketing specialist Savannah Clemmons to obtain books at a discount.
 Although it is fine to do some early planning for books that aren’t published yet, booksignings should not be scheduled until finished copies are in the McFarland warehouse.
 If you require further information, Savannah can advise you about how to best arrange signing events.

 Retail, Specialty, Library and Higher Ed Markets